Bachelor of Business (Business Economics)

 Learn business economics by focusing on contemporary issues in Australia and globally.
 Explore applied economics topics such as business strategy, behavioural economics, energy economics, regional development, and monetary and fiscal policy.

 Economics is a framework for working through complex problems in a variety of settings and provides a set of tools that complements a wide range of academic disciplines.
 Our business economics major emphasises developing analytical and technical skills as well as communication skills that are highly valued by employers.
+Economists use data to understand the big questions that face people, organisations, and the world.
+We have been teaching Economics for over 100 years and have produced some of Australia’s leading experts in the field.

 You will study contemporary business economics and develop the analytical and problem-solving skills required to be a successful professional.
 The economics program prepares students for success in key growth industries across the globe including energy, agriculture, tourism.
 Studying economics gives students the skills to understand these complex markets as well as the business acumen to succeed in these dynamic industries.
-The units in our Business Economics major are taught by leading researchers in these areas, providing students with the opportunity to work on real-world issues in these industries using real data.
+The subjects in our Business Economics major are taught by leading researchers in these areas, providing students with the opportunity to work on real-world issues in these industries using real data.

 Recommended Study Pattern